Alchemist-X/howcryptoworksbook/Chapter_13_DePIN.md

 ### Token Economics and Incentive Design

 Every DePIN network faces a classic chicken-and-egg dilemma: the **cold-start problem**.
 Early participants must invest in expensive hardware and ongoing electricity costs while serving practically zero customers.
-It's like opening a restaurant in an empty neighborhood, you need to pay for ingredients and staff before anyone shows up to eat.
+It's like opening a restaurant in an empty neighborhood: costs must be paid for ingredients and staff before anyone shows up to eat.

 The solution requires a delicate balancing act: paying people to build infrastructure before it makes economic sense, then gradually transitioning toward sustainable economics as real usage takes off.